logo

 TIL: Almost 40 Percent of New Yorkers Are Immigrants | Today I Learned

-18K views • over 7 years ago
+18K views • almost 8 years ago

 On display in the heart of Times Square, "We Were Once Strangers Too” was a public data sculpture that highlighted the role of immigrants in the Big Apple.
 The installation won the 2017 Times Square Valentine Heart Design Competition, which celebrated Valentine’s Day through romantic public art installations. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta National Geographic Fellow Jer Thorp, member of The Office for Creative Research and a New York immigrant himself, explains the process behind designing, gathering data, and building this provocative installation.
 About The Office for Creative Research: https://ocr.nyc/ Producer/Editor: Chris Mattle Associate Producer: Elaina Kimes TIL: Almost 40 Percent of New Yorkers Are Immigrants | Today I Learned https://youtu.be/ViEtrLcWkaE National Geographic https://www.youtube.com/natgeo